HerodotusDev/satellite/README.md

   - `SatelliteMaintenanceModule`: a Diamond Cut contract
   - `OwnershipModule`: ERC173 ownership contract for the whole Diamond
 - `MMRsCoreModule`: contains core logic for MMRs
-- `SharpFactsAggregatorModule`: contains logic for aggregating facts - off-chain proving
+- `NativeSharpMmrGrowingModule`: contains logic for aggregating facts - off-chain proving
+- `NativeOnChainGrowingModule`: contains logic for on-chain growing mmrs with native blocks & hashing function
 - `NativeFactsRegistryModule`: used for storage proofs on-chain based on headers from MMRs from MMRsCoreModule

 - `/x-rollup-messaging`: contains contracts for messaging between rollups